darkreactions/ESCALATE/data_model/README.md

 <br/>

 ## Maintenance
-Included in the backups directory is a shell script `run_escalate_backups.sh` that will create two sql backups from the current escalate database: 1) a complete rebuild of the database and data including the dropping of the schema `escalate_dev_create_backup.sql` and 2) a refresh of the escalate tables, views, functions, etc but does not drop the schema or Django tables `escalate_dev_refresh_backup.sql`.
+Included in the backups directory is a shell script `run_escalate_backups.sh` that will create two sql backups from the current escalate database:

+1. a complete rebuild of the database and data including the dropping of the schema `escalate_dev_create_backup.sql` and
+2. a refresh of the escalate tables, views, functions, etc but does not drop the schema or Django tables `escalate_dev_refresh_backup.sql`.
 To run the script, cd into the 'backups' directory and execute:

 ```
 ./run_escalate_backups.sh
 ```

+There are two post-processing AWK scripts, one for each pg_dump.
+These scripts add a run timestamp, ensure proper set path, add extension commands and anything else that needs special attention. `postprocess_create_sql.awk`
+`postprocess_refresh_sql.awk`

 <br/>